leonkoech/Websockets-Chat-App/README.md

 ## Demo

 Here's a screen recording showing multiple clients(2 clients chatting with each other inreal time).
 I made it so that the server can handle 30 connections.
+It also saves the chats in a chatlog file

 ![demo](https://user-images.githubusercontent.com/39020723/81034191-000cbb00-8e9f-11ea-9999-3cdbe37da8de.gif)